Master of Science

 Electives from one of the three options:

-CTE Teaching Leadership Option: Strengthens existing instructional, curricular, and leadership skills for all three levels of teachers (MS, HS, PS).
+CTE Teaching Leadership Option: Strengthens existing instructional, curricular, and leadership skills for all levels of existing teachers (MS, HS, PS).
 This option includes all CTE areas (Agriculture, Adult, Business, Family Consumer Sciences, Health Sciences, Engineering and Technology, and Skilled Technical Sciences – T&I).
-It can also lead to alternative or initial teacher certification by working with one’s State Department of Education (SDE), such as the Missouri Department of Elementary and Secondary Education (DESE).
+It can also lead to alternative or initial teacher certification by working with one’s State Department of Education (SDE), such as the Missouri Department of Elementary and Secondary Education (DESE)..

-CTE Administration Leadership Option: Assists teachers and administrators pursuing CTE administration.
-This option includes educational administration courses, which can lead to a UCM endorsement for the DESE Career Education Administrator certification through one’s State Department of Education.
+CTE Administration Leadership Option: Assists teachers and administrators exploring and/or pursuing CTE administration.
+This option includes CTE administration and educational administration courses, which can lead to Career Education Administrator certification through one’s State Department of Education.

-CTE Industry Training Leadership Option: Assists industry educators in strengthening their planning, delivery, assessing, and researching skills.
+CTE Industry Training Leadership Option: Assists industry educators in strengthening their planning, teaching/delivery, assessing, and researching skills.
 This flexible option may include courses in management, industrial, health, and safety science consistent with the candidate’s career goals and needs while leading their colleagues in their training and education.

 Questions About the Program